Welcome!!

-John Wesley was a person who read broadly and sought God’s truth wherever it could be found.
+John Wesley read broadly and sought God’s truth wherever it could be found.
 Free Methodists follow Wesley’s example in exploring issues that are being discussed in church and secular cultures.

 This site, maintained by the Study Commission on Doctrine of The FMCiC, is intended to be a place where articles can be found on topics of interest to Free Methodists as well as the general public.
 There are also several helpful pastoral resources.